 Statistical zero-knowledge (SZK) is a subclass of standard zero-knowledge (ZK, aka computational zero-knowledge), where the simulation requirement is more strict (i.e., requiring simulation that is statistically close to the true interaction rather than only computationally indistinguishable from it).
-For background see either [17] or [18].
-Typically (as is the case in all results reviewed below), the study of SZK is carried out without referring to any intractability assumptions (in contrast to the study of standard ZK that is usually based on one-way functions; cf. [23] but see [54] for a recent exception).
+For background see either [19, Chap.
+4] or [20].
+Typically (as is the case in all results reviewed below), the study of SZK is carried out without referring to any intractability assumptions (in contrast to the study of standard ZK, which is usually based on one-way functions; cf. [25] but see [56] for a recent exception).

 Promise problem have played a key role in the comprehensive study of statistical zero-knowledge.
-(This study was carried out in the late 1990's and is nicely summarized in Vadhan's thesis [53].)
+(This study was carried out in the late 1990's and is nicely summarized in Vadhan's PhD Thesis [55].)
 This study of statistical zero-knowledge (SZK) was conducted by presenting and extensively studying two complete (promise) problems for the (promise problem) class SZK.
-Specifically, these promise problems facilitate the establishment of various important properties of the class SZK, because the definition of these promise problems is very simple in comparison to the actual definition of the class SZK.
+Specifically, these promise problems facilitate the establishment of various important properties of the class

+SZK, because the definition of these promise problems is very simple in comparison to the actual definition of the class SZK.
 Furthermore, the fact that the class has natural complete problems is of independent interest.

-The two aforementioned complete problems are gapSD and gapENT, introduced and shown complete for SZK in [49] and [29], respectively.
+The two aforementioned complete problems are gapSD and gapENT, introduced and shown complete for SZK in [51] and [31], respectively.
 Both problems refer to pairs of distributions, where each distribution is represented by a "sampling circuit" (i.e., a circuit C represents the distribution seen at its output wires when feeding the input wires with uniformly distributed values).
-The YES-instances of gapSD are distributions that are at (statistical) distance at most 1/3 apart, and the NO-instances are distributions that are at distance at least 2/3 apart.
+The YESinstances of gapSD are distributions that are at (statistical) distance at most 1/3 apart, and the NO-instances are distributions that are at distance at least 2/3 apart.
 The YES-instances of gapENT are pairs of distributions in which the first distribution has entropy greater by one unit than the entropy of the second distribution, and in the NO-instances the first distribution has entropy that is smaller by one unit from the entropy of the second distribution.

 To demonstrate the power of the complete problem approach to the study of SZK, note that the fact that gapENT is complete (under Karp-reductions) for SZK immediately implies that SZK is closed under complementation, which is a highly non-trivial result.
+For a more detailed presentation, which highlights the role of promise problems in the study of SZK, the interested reader is referred to Appendix B.